 \subsection{Link to Bayes optimal decisions}

 Given the quasi-posterior, we can formulate optimal decisions under the quasi-posterior by minimizing the quasi-posterior expected risk.
-Specifically, let ${\ell}(\theta,\mu,d)$ be a loss functions that depend on the parameters $\theta, \mu$ and a decision $d\in\mathcal{D}$.
+Specifically, let ${\ell}(\theta,\mu,d)$ be a loss function that depends on the parameters $\theta, \mu$ and a decision $d\in\mathcal{D}$.
 Policymakers may want to choose a decision $d$ to minimize the loss ${\ell}\left(\theta,\mu,d\right)$ that depends on both $\theta$ and $\mu$.
 The expected loss-minimizing decision under the quasi-posterior, denoted by $s_T(p_T)$, then takes the usual form:

-We note that this framework encompasses the likely leading setting where loss depends only upon $\theta$, where loss is ${\ell}(\theta, d)$, as a special case.
+We note that this framework encompasses the setting where loss depends only upon $\theta$ as a special case.

-These quasi-Bayes decision rules can be motivated as approximating fully Bayesian rules. \cite{andrews2022optimal} show that in the weak identification cases, the quasi-posterior based on the continuously updated GMM can be obtained as the limit of a sequence of posteriors under proper priors, and the resulting quasi-Bayes decision rule can correspond to the pointwise limit of the sequence of Bayes decision rules.
+These quasi-Bayes decision rules can be motivated as approximations to fully Bayesian rules.
+In the weak identification setting, \cite{andrews2022optimal} show that the quasi-posterior based on continuously updated GMM can be obtained as the limit of a sequence of posteriors under proper priors.
+The corresponding quasi-Bayes decision rule can then be interpreted as the pointwise limit of the associated Bayes decision rules.

 In the case where parameters are low-dimensional, the results of \cite{andrews2022optimal} can readily be adapted to the PGMM framework.
-Specifically, we have that, under regularity conditions, e.g., Assumptions \ref{a1} and \ref{a3}.ii), the process $\sqrt{T}\widehat{m}(\cdot) - \sqrt{T} m(\cdot)$ converges in distribution to a mean-zero Gaussian process with covariance function $\Sigma(\cdot, \cdot)$ and mean function satisfying $m(\theta(\mu))=\mu$ on $\mu\in \Gamma$.
+Specifically, we have that, under regularity conditions, e.g., Assumptions \ref{a1} and \ref{a3}.ii) stated in Section \ref{simple}, the process $\sqrt{T}\widehat{m}(\cdot) - \sqrt{T} m(\cdot)$ converges in distribution to a mean-zero Gaussian process with covariance function $\Sigma(\cdot, \cdot)$ and mean function satisfying $m(\theta(\mu))=\mu$ on $\mu\in \Gamma$.
 It then follows that we can construct a likelihood as in \cite{andrews2022optimal} by properly substituting their parameter $\theta^*$ with the pair $(\theta(\mu), \mu)$.
 As a result, the optimal quasi-Bayesian decision rule under model misspecification retains the desirable properties established by their analysis.
-We provide the supporting technical details in Supplementary Appendix \ref{appendix:optimalrule}.
+We provide the supporting technical details in Supplementary Appendix Section \ref{appendix:optimalrule}.